Share

 Anti-matter micro-flechettes, used in space combat.

-Needle size projectiles rapidly fired magnetically from a launcher at rates up to machine gun levels.
-Each contains a gram of antimatter (equivalent to 20 tons of rocket fuel in energy).
-The flechette is fired at extreme velocity sufficient to drive it into the target for a short distance on impact.
-In addition a small portion of the AM payload is configured to combine with the front portion of the flechette thereby converting it to a shaped high energy plasma sufficient to vaporize a small quantity of the target and clear a path for the bulk of the incoming AM.
-On impact the antimatter payload in the flechette combines with the normal matter of the target it is by now embedded into and produces a damaging explosion and radiation flash.
+Individual amat flechettes are needle size projectiles (3-4cm length x 0.70-1.2mm width) fired magnetically from a launcher at rates ranging from 10-100 rounds per second.
+Each contains from .01-1 gram of antimatter.
+The flechette is fired at a velocity sufficient to drive it into the target for a short distance on impact.
+In addition a small portion of the AM payload is configured to combine with the front portion of the flechette thereby converting it to a shaped high energy plasma sufficient to vaporize a small quantity of the target and clear a path for the bulk of the incoming antimatter payload.
+On impact the antimatter remaining in the flechette combines with the normal matter of the target it is by now embedded within, releasing 1.8e12 to 1.8e14 Joules of energy (depending on payload mass) and producing a damaging explosion and radiation flash.

 Related Articles